 Q: Who can enrol?

 A: Anyone who is writing in English.
-We have live meetings on Zoom, so if you would like to join these, you will need to be available on Tuesdays at 6:30pm-7:30pm AEST.
+We have optional live meetings on Zoom, so if you would like to join these, you will need to be available on some Tuesdays from 6:30pm AEST.

 Q: What website does this course use?

 A: Our online courses take place on Wet Ink, a website designed specifically for writers.
 Wet Ink allows you to post your writing, give and receive feedback, and discuss with your classmates, all on elegant and simple webpages.

 The live component of this course will take place on Zoom.

 Watch the video below to familiarise yourself with Wet Ink.

 A: Plagiarism is actually rare in the industry, and we’ve never had a complaint about it related to any of our classes.
 In fact, workshopping a draft in an online class is a good way to protect your ideas: it means you’ve got a whole group of people, including the tutor, who witnessed you post that work first.